Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Nonintegrable Drives

 As a result, small value of $\delta/T$ have negligible effects on the observed prethermalization.
 The more prominent effect of adding the perturbation is that all crossover values of $\varepsilon$ shift to align perfectly on the straight line with increasing $\delta/T$ [Fig.~\ref{fig:noise}b].

 The simulation data demonstrates that the periodically-driven system ($\delta=0$) is not fully ergodic at the finite system sizes $L$ within the reach of reliable simulations.
 Finite-size scaling indicates that ergodicity is restored as the system size approaches the thermodynamic limit even in the periodically-driven system [App.~\ref{app:L-dep}].
 Yet, at finite system size, adding the perturbation provides a useful technique to simulate ergodic behavior.
+Curiously, the observed dynamics shares similar features with many-body dynamical localization~\cite{Keser2016,Rozenbaum2017,Rylands2020,Fava2020}.
 It is currently an open question what mechanism causes this drive-induced synchronization at long times for finite system sizes, and whether this can be interpreted as a collective phenomenon induced by the Floquet drive in a finite-size system.